RoboSense-LiDAR/rs_driver/doc/howto/online_lidar_advanced_topics.md

-# Online Lidar - Adavanced Topics
+# Online Lidar - Advanced Topics

 ## 1 Introduction

- The RoboSense Lidars may work in unicast/multicast/broadcast mode, with VLAN layer and with user layers.
+ The RoboSense Lidar may work in unicast/multicast/broadcast mode, with VLAN layer and with user layers.

 This document illustrates how to configure the driver in each case.